 I did my midwifery exams at Middlesborough Maternity Hospital while pregnant with Lesley, my daughter, and the editor and builder of this website.
 My son Andrew came along 3 years later after a miscarriage in-between.

 Bringing up the children and nursing part-time

 While the children were at school I worked at a centre for people with epilepsy, (The David Lewis Centre for Epilepsy) which included a school and a workshop, and housed the elderly.
 I worked in the sick bay.
 Then I worked for The Cambridge Nursing Agency for about 5 years.
 Through the agency, I worked on private hospital wards, at doctors' surgeries, and in private schools in the sick bay as well as nursing a lot of fascinating elderly patients in their homes.

 Once the children had grown up, I was able to continue on the next step of my nursing career.
 I applied to become a Health Visitor and was lucky enough to be given the chance to be sponsored on the one year course by the Hertfordshire Area Health Authority.
 If you don't know what health visitors do in the UK, they have responsibility for all the babies until they reach school age.
 The training includes child development, psychology, sociology, counselling, and bereavement.
 I worked as a health visitor for the Herts Area Health Authority in Stevenage for ten years, and helped many families through such tragedies as stillbirths, cot deaths, terminal illnesses, accidents and child deaths.
-I also visited the battered wives refuges and held clinics for mothers and babies as well as ante-natal clinics.
+I also visited the womens' refuges and held clinics for mothers and babies as well as ante-natal clinics.
 We also visited the schools to do health checks.

 Running a Nursing Home